Mikulus6/Cultures-map-editor/readme.md

 games  [*Cultures: Discovery of Vinland*](https://en.wikipedia.org/wiki/Cultures_(video_game)), [*Cultures: The Revenge of the Rain God*](https://www.mobygames.com/game/6100/cultures-die-rache-des-regengottes/) and [*Cultures Gold*](https://www.mobygames.com/game/37471/cultures-gold/).
-It makes it possible to freely view and modify `*.map` files from mentioned games.
+It makes it possible to freely view and modify map-related files from mentioned games.
 Available functionalities are implemented in a way which mimics editors present in other games from [*Cultures*](https://de.wikipedia.org/wiki/Cultures_(Computerspielreihe)) series.